 Why Performing Arts?

-- Music is good for your soul!
-The performing arts are a natural form of human expression, and even were it not for all the other benefits, they would still be worthy pursuits all on their own, just because we are human beings.
+Music is good for your soul!
+The performing arts are a natural form of human expression, and even were it not for all the other benefits, they would remain worthy pursuits all on their own.

 Why University High School?